mckay115/homeassistant-middleatlantic-racklink/README.md

 ## Configuration

+### Automatic Discovery (Recommended)

+The integration can automatically find RackLink devices on your network:

 1. Go to Settings → Devices & Services
 2. Click "Add Integration"
 3. Search for "Middle Atlantic RackLink" and select it
+4. **The integration will automatically scan for devices** using mDNS discovery
+5. Select your device from the discovered list or choose "Enter manually"
+6. Verify the pre-filled connection details
+7. Click "Submit" to add the device

+### Manual Configuration

+If automatic discovery doesn't find your device:

+1. Go to Settings → Devices & Services
+2. Click "Add Integration"
+3. Search for "Middle Atlantic RackLink" and select it
+4. Choose "Enter manually" if discovery was attempted
-4. Enter your PDU's IP address and port (default: 60000 for RackLink binary protocol)
+5. Enter your PDU's IP address and port (default: 60000 for RackLink binary protocol)
-5. Enter the username and password for your PDU:
+6. Enter the username and password for your PDU:
    - **Select/Premium**: Default username "user", default password "password"
    - **Premium+**: Any admin user with control protocol access enabled